 In its judgement of 22.09. the Landesarbeitsgericht Hamm approves employees 2006 – 4 Sa 629/06, who are entitled to a limited irrevocable subscription right to a direct insurance policy for occupational pension provision, are entitled to a right to segregation in the event of the insolvency of the employer within the meaning of § 47 of the Insolvency Code (InsO).
 This means that the employees are not obliged to enable payment of the surrender value of the insurance to the insolvency estate.

-The Federal Labour Court took the same position in the judgment of 31.7.2007 – 3 AZR 446/05.
+The Federal Labor Court took the same position in its ruling of July 31, 2007 – 3 AZR 446/05.
 If the employer as policyholder has granted the employee as insured an irrevocable subscription right, only the employee is entitled to the rights arising from the insurance contract from the time of granting.
 In the event of the employer’s insolvency, the subscription right therefore belongs to the assets of the beneficiary and the claims from the insurance contract do not fall within the insolvency estate because the employee has a right to segregation against the insolvency administrator.

 From the reasons for the judgment: “As long as the conditions of the reservations are not fulfilled, the restricted irrevocable subscription right is economically and legally equivalent to an unconditionally irrevocable subscription right.
 If the employer becomes insolvent, it is part of the assets of the beneficiary, in this case the plaintiff.
 The claims to the insurance benefits do not fall within the insolvency estate (BAG 26 June 1990 – 3 AZR 651/88 – BAGE 65, 208, on 4 of the grounds; BGH 3 May 2006 – IV ZR 134/05 – NJW-RR 2006, 1258, on II 2 of the grounds)”.